Yamato-Security/hayabusa/README.md

-  -M, --multiline               Output event field information in multiple rows -o, --output <FILE>           Save the timeline in CSV format (ex: results.csv) -p, --profile <PROFILE>       Specify output profile
+  -M, --multiline               Output event field information in multiple rows -o, --output <FILE>           Save the timeline in CSV format (ex: results.csv) -p, --profile <PROFILE>       Specify output profile -R, --remove-duplicate-data   Duplicate field data will be replaced with "DUP" (This reduces filesize by about 10-15% in our tests.)

 Display Settings:
       --no-color            Disable color output